Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Introduction

 These existing studies on covariant codes are mostly concerned with the precision of QEC under exact symmetry conditions.
-Indeed, when symmetries arise in theoretical studies, it is commonly assumed by default that they are exactly respected.
-However, especially for continuous symmetries, it is often important or even necessary to consider cases where the symmetries or conservation laws are only approximate in physical and practical scenarios.
+Indeed, when symmetry principles arise, they are exactly respected by default.
+However, especially for continuous symmetries, it is often important or even necessary to consider approximate forms of symmetries or conservation laws in physical and practical scenarios.
 First of all, realistic quantum many-body systems are often dirty or defective so that the exact symmetry conditions and conservation laws could generally be violated to a certain extent.
 Furthermore, there are many important situations in physics where non-exact symmetries need to be considered for fundamental reasons.
-For example, in particle physics, many important symmetries are known to be only approximate \cite{Witten2018}.
-More notably, for quantum gravity, it is commonly believed that exact global symmetries are forbidden \cite{Misner1957,Giddings1988,PhysRevD.52.912,Arkani_Hamed_2007,BanksSeiberg11} (justified in more concrete terms in AdS/CFT \cite{harlow2018constraints,harlow2018symmetries}).
-Considering the need for large quantum systems to boost the advantages of quantum technologies and also the broad connections between QEC and physics, it would be important and fruitful to have a theory about QEC codes with approximate symmetries, or ``approximately covariant'' codes.
+There are various symmetry breaking mechanisms that play key roles in wide-ranging physical scenarios including spontaneous symmetry breaking, anomalies, and non-renormalizable effects \cite{symmetry-breaking}.
+In particle physics, many important symmetries are known to be only approximate \cite{Witten2018}.
+More notably, it has long been believed that global symmetries cannot be exact in a unified theory of quantum mechanics and gravity \cite{Misner1957,Giddings1988,PhysRevD.52.912,Arkani_Hamed_2007,BanksSeiberg11,Witten2018} (justified in more concrete terms in AdS/CFT \cite{harlow2018constraints,harlow2018symmetries}).
+Considering the need for large quantum systems to boost the advantages of quantum technologies and also the broad connections between QEC and physics, it would be important and fruitful to have a quantitative theory of QEC codes with approximate symmetries, or \emph{approximately covariant} codes.
 For example, given that the QEC accuracy of exactly covariant codes is limited, one may wonder whether for codes that achieve exact QEC there are ``dual'' bounds on the degree of symmetry or covariance.
-Particularly worth noting, the no-global-symmetry arguments in AdS/CFT indeed have deep connections to covariant codes, and in particular this question \cite{faist2019continuous,harlow2018symmetries}.
+It is particularly worth noting that the no-global-symmetry arguments in AdS/CFT indeed have deep connections to covariant codes, and in particular this question \cite{faist2019continuous,harlow2018symmetries}.
 However, our understanding of approximate symmetries, especially characterizations and applications on a quantitative level, is very limited to date.